 Grasse has been famous for perfume since the 17th century.
 It is home to three historic perfume manufacturers, Fragonard, Galimard and Molinard, all of whom allow for free tours.
-The Grasse perfume and food aroma industry represents two thirds of total French production in this areas.
+The Grasse perfume and food aroma industry represent two thirds of total French production in this area.

 But Grasse is more than just aromas.
 It has a charming old town with arcades, quaint fountains, medieval houses from the 17th and 18th centuries and even a Belle Epoque casino.

 14. Avignon, Provence